EU migration talks hit Italian rock

 Platforms?

-He added that some member states are "a bit concerned" by the idea of platforms outside of the EU.
+He said that some member states are "a bit concerned" by the idea of platforms outside of the EU.
 "But disembarkation platforms can be an answer to trafficking.
-First, we need an agreement that this is something we should explore," the official added.
+First, we need an agreement that this is something we should explore," he added.

-Several countries insisted on Thursday to have wider discussions, raising issues that were likely to highlight EU divisions.
+Several countries insisted to have wider discussions, raising issues that were likely to highlight EU divisions.

 "No solution will be efficient if it's not European and cooperative, based on three pillars," a source close to French president Emmanuel Macron said, referring to the external dimension, border control and the internal dimension.